naureen20/Housing-Prices-Competition-for-Kaggle-Learn-Users/README.md

 # Housing-Prices-Prediction-with-Advanced-Regression-models
+  ## Objective is to perform a detailed EDA and estimate House prices using Ensemble technique.

+Applying the learnings in the Machine Learning course, Detailed **exploratory data analysis** and various **Advanced regression models XG-Boost, Ridge, Lasso, Elastic-net, Gradient Boost, SVR are employed.**
+  STEPS
-Applying the learnings in the Machine Learning course,Detailed exploratory data analysis and various regressions models including stacking and ensemble learning for predicting Sales Price of a given house in real estate market using various statistical analysis tools.
+Predicting Sales Price of a given house in real estate market using various statistical analysis tools.
 Obtained the closest price that a client might sell their house utilizing machine learning.
 *Presented in the form of iPython Notebooks.*

 Data is extracted from [Kaggle](https://www.kaggle.com/c/home-data-for-ml-course/data)